DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teachings of Catania because the gearbox, in conjunction with the drive motor, the output shaft, and the capstan allows for arcuate motion of the arm means and head means within the contour of the inner surface of a workpiece (Col. 13 line 48-Col. 14 line 17).

-Church modifies the combination by suggesting a heat exchanger coupled to the radiation source.
+Goldman modifies the combination by suggesting a heat exchanger thermally coupled to the radiation source that transfers heat away from the radiation source.

-Since both inventions are directed to apparatuses for additive manufacturing, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teachings of Catania because the heat sink coupled to the heater via the heat break allows for heat to be dissipated on the cold end of the apparatus adjacent to the heater (Church, Col. 5, Fig. 1, Fig. 6)
+Since both inventions are directed to apparatuses for additive manufacturing, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teachings of Goldman because the heat sink can absorb the heat produced by the light source to help control the temperature of the additive fabrication device in general the radiation source in particular, (Goldman, [0071]).

 Regarding claim 12, Torii teaches wherein the movement of the mounting arm is normal to the direction of emission of radiation (Figure 3 shows motion “V” as being normal to the direction of the laser beam).